-Bensham Manor Post 16 provision is for 16-19 year olds who have complex learning needs, including those with communication, social and language disorders.
-We are situated in the grounds of Bensham Manor School and can currently accommodate up to 16 students.
+Bensham Manor Post 16 provision is a one or two year provision for pupils who have complex learning needs and are not ready to transition from school to college.
+We are situated in the grounds of Bensham Manor School.
 Our facilities consist of well–resourced areas including a food technology room, therapy rooms and a new life skills area.

 Our aim is to support and prepare students in the transition to life beyond school.
 We want them to be confident, independent and responsible young people who feel ready to make informed choices about their future.
 We offer a calm and supportive environment where the students are given the opportunity to build on their previous learning and success.

 Our curriculum is designed to provide transferable skills which help to prepare for future provision and adult life.

 Students study for entry level functional skills courses in English, maths and Computer Digital Media.